machine-discovery/comet/README.md

 If you come only to see the orthogonalization code, take a look at the `methods.py`, under the object `CoMet` and the method `forward` and follow the branches where `ncom != 0`.
-Or you can also follow the simplistic implementation (only 30 lines of code) below.
+Or you can also follow the simplistic implementation below (only 30 lines of code).

 ```python
 import torch